GimmeDanger/barcode_detector/README.md

 # Barcode detector

-Purpose: find EAN-13 bracode on image with opencv lib and decode it
+Purpose: find EAN-13 barcode on image with opencv lib and decode it

 Required libs: opencv